Wenn Ihr Deutsch könnt, lest diesen Bericht lieber auf Deutsch. Das ist das Original. Ungekürzt. Und um Längen besser.

 After Nuremberg, fog is rising from the meadows before the sun peeks over the horizon.
 Babies start babbling.
 It’s about time that the climate discussion focused on those little CO2 emitters critters.

 In Erlangen, the train is already packed.
-The strike has apparently not cost the railroad any sympathies.
+Apparently, the strike has not cost the railroad any sympathies.
 The ICE train through Germany doesn’t provide any stories as interesting as the ones on the railroad through Canada.
 In Germany, no one tells you the story of their life.
 Here, people either pretend to be important or they look grumpy.

 Luggage is annoying, too.
 Trains used to have an extra car for it, so it didn’t fill up the aisles and seats.
 Between Sucre and Potosí, in Bolivia, there is a train where the luggage is sent ahead with a Dodge pick-up converted into a draisine.
 The suitcases are then taken to the hotels and houses according to the labels.
 When the passengers arrive in Potosí, their luggage is already in the bedroom.